pablomilanese/car-classification/README.md

 ## Analysis phase of the project

 #### DATA EXPLORATION
-Our first step was to identify how many null values and what object types we were working with.
-We found the following:
+Our first step was to identify how many null values and what object types we were working with; We found the following:

 |	#	|	Column	|	Non-Null Count	|	Dtype	|
 |	:-------------	|	:-------------	|	:-------------	|	:-------------	|